Cooks with Soul

 It's perfect for a cozy weeknight dinner or a special date night for two.
 We were inspired by the idea of creating a flavorful recipe that has those comforting Southern roots but is still a healthy and delicious choice.

-It was Marrekus’ idea to pair the baked blackened salmon with grits – fish and grits is a Southern favorite!
+It was Marrekus' idea to pair baked blackened salmon and grits.
 The result?
-A match made in heaven that’s not only tasty but also takes less than 30 mins to whip up.
-Faster than our shrimp and grits recipe.
+A match made in heaven that's not only tasty but also takes less than 30 mins to whip up.
+Faster than our creamy shrimp and grits recipe.

 Of course, we used our homemade blackened seasoning.
 It's a blend of spices that adds a kick of flavor to the salmon.
 If you're not in the mood to DIY, just grab a store-bought version.
 No stress, no fuss.
 Cajun spices also works well too.